LucasKeven/LucasKeven/README.md

-### Hi there 👋
+# Hi there, I'm Lucas 👋

 <!--
 **LucasKeven/LucasKeven** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ...a
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...a
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ...a
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ...a
-- 💬 Ask me about ...
+- 💬 Ask me about ...a
-- 📫 How to reach me: ...
+- 📫 How to reach me: ...a
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...a
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...a
 -->
 .